ED-IP/Milestone-3-project/README.md

         PORT| 5000
         SECRET_KEY    |

-    - Note: The values used in the proyect are not present here as they include passwords and user
+    - Note: The values used in the project are not present here as they include passwords and user

 7. Go to the Deployment tab and in the Deployment Method section choose GitHub
     - In the connect to GitHub choose the correct repository and click connect

-8. In the section Automatic Deploys  choose the branch to deploy (in mycase was the master one) and click in Enable Automtic Deploys
+8. In the section Automatic Deploys choose the branch to deploy (in my case was the master one) and click in Enable Automatic Deploys

-9. After building the proyect it should be deployed.
+9. After building the project it should be deployed.
 You can open the app by clicking in the Open App button at the top of the page

 ## Credits